captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 where your asshole date
 ---
-ditched you and play?
+Donnovan ditched you?
 ---
+template: overlap
 ## PETER:
 He really is a douchebag isn’t he?
----

 ## LISSETTE:
 He is a ginormous douchebag Pete!
 ---
-So would you rather be at that
+So would you rather go back
 ---
-lame ass party playing a sad game
+to  that shitty party playing a sad game
 ---
 of charades with Allison’s
 ---
-weird work friends or would you?
+weird work friends or?
 ---
 ## PETER:
 I need to stop dating douchebags!
 ---
 ## LISSETTE:
-STOP DATING DOUCHEBAGS YES!
+STOP DATING DOUCHEBAGS
 ---
-Or would you rather sit
+YES!
 ---
-in an after hours bar
+Or would you rather sit in an after hours bar
 ---
 and have the woman
 ---